 Examples

 It is recommended to use a Conda environment to run these examples.
-Download this yaml file and run the commands below to start using Jupyter Notebook.
+Download this YAML file and run the commands below to start Jupyter Notebook.

 $ conda env create --name my-gplately-env --file=env.yaml